RaresRacsan/PlainTextEditor/README.md

 8. Switch Modes:
    - Plain Text Mode: Switch to Plain Text mode where no syntax highlighting is applied.
    - C++ Editor Mode: Switch to C++ mode, where syntax highlighting for C++ keywords, variable types, control flow statements, and #include directives is applied.
+9. Find and Replace:
+   - In the Find text box, enter the string you want to search for.
+   - To replace the found string, enter the replacement text in the Replace text box.

 ## Screenshots